Skip to content Skip to sidebar Skip to footer

 Sometimes a hot spot can be managed at home, but there are moments when professional care is the safest choice.
 If your dog keeps scratching, licking, or chewing the sore even after you’ve cleaned it and tried safe remedies, it often means the irritation is more serious than it looks.

-Your dog’s overall behaviour is just as important.
-If they seem unusually tired, develop a fever, or lose interest in food, the infection may be affecting more than just their skin.
-That is when immediate veterinary care is crucial.
+It’s just as important how your dog acts in general.
+If they get a fever, seem very tired, or lose interest in food, the infection may be affecting more than just their skin.
+That’s when getting quick veterinary care is very important.

 FAQs About Hot Spots on Dogs